 - Ambulance and emergency transport

 Note: I haven’t personally made a claim with SafetyWing for high-altitude rescue, but after reaching out to Carl from their support team, I was assured that helicopter rescues are covered with the Adventure Sports add-on.
-Still, it’s worth double-checking yourself as well.
+Still, it’s worth double-checking yourself as "search and rescue" is not covered, and there is a fine line between what is considered an evacuation and a search and rescue mission.

-That said, if your trek stays under 6,000 meters, this is one of the most affordable options out there.
+That said, if your trek stays under 6,000 meters, and you trust their sales team this is one of the most affordable options out there.
+Personally, I'm only adding this option as "technically" it is a sound option, but I wouldn't leave it up to the insurance company and personally stick with Global Rescue until proven otherwise.

 Get a Quote: SafetyWing